Second Annual Thanksgiving Dinner will be held on Thanksgiving Day, Nov. 28th

 “It’s a great way to get the youth involved.
 And it’s a family opportunity to give back to the community Everyone really enjoyed themselves last year,” Modlin said.

-Page 2 of 2 - “We had people who came to help and stayed all afternoon.
+“We had people who came to help and stayed all afternoon.
 Everyone really enjoyed it.
 We’ve got people coming back and they’re bringing their families,” Hoefgen added.

 Last year the food left was taken to a women’s shelter in El Dorado and anything left this year will also go to Butler County location.